Make it colorful and the flavor will follow

 Is purple cauliflower different than regular cauliflower?

-Not really, no. The difference is between regular white cauliflower and purple or orange cauliflower is so negligible that I feel confident most wouldn’t be able to taste the difference.
+Not really, no. The difference between regular white cauliflower and purple or orange cauliflower is so negligible that I feel confident most wouldn’t be able to taste the difference.
 I use them interchangeably, but like the purple best for the sole reason that it’s just really pretty.
 I picked this gorgeous purple cauliflower up at my local farmers’ market in Portland, but I regularly see both purple and orange cauliflower at most local grocery stores.
 Take a look at your local produce market and I bet you’ll be surprised at how easily you can find it too!

 I know what’s lurking in your crisper right now